dustinfast/PTC-Sim/README.md

 * py3
 * PTC-Sim
 * TrackCircuits - does not allow switch change when track * occupied.
 Aids coll avoidance.
-* Switches (static, or random from static data)
+* Switches
-* Instantiate locos/bases/waysides from JSON
 * bos does not quit start.py on CTRL + C, and only quits from sim_bos on CTRL+C: Turn off the CTRL + C msg.
 Or possibly redirect flask's stdout so exit kills it in sim_bos with a terminate()
+* sim_track does not quit gracefully
 * rename track_ to topology_
+* Fictional track model